No law prohibits a medical license for people with epilepsy.

 Thankfully, aliments like disorders aren’t contagious.

 You can have a stable career with this condition.
-Don’t think that just because you have a greater affinity for seizures that you can never achieve a big position as a nurse.
+Don’t think that just because you have a greater affinity for seizures you can never achieve a big position as a nurse.

 Seizures are something that most people won’t have to deal with daily.
 That’s why jobs aren’t typically prohibited based on conditions that people have.